 Where Do I Start?

-As MBO starts up for the first time say yes to data storage questions.
+As Map Business Online takes a few moments to start and get the application ready for business mapping.
 A first-time user of Map Business Online will find the application starts up leaving you at the New Map option.
 Choose Create New Map using the Default view.

 USA subscribers will start their first map as a basic USA wide street map.
 There should be a Manage Map & Data blue box open on the left of your screen.
 This box lets you turn layers off and on and by clicking the each layers edit gear you can adjust the transparency, color, border thickness, and labels associated with each map layer.
 Think ZIP code look and feel, but manage Map & Data also controls counties, states and map background.